faraadi/nord-ui/site/src/assets/documents/installation.md

 # Installation

-Nord UI is written entirely in css and no component depends on javascript. so it's easy to integrate it in any js application.

-Whether you're building a SPA, an universal app or a static site, you just have to include Nord UI bundle and start making your app.

 Based on your development environment, there are two ways to add Nord UI to your project:

 - Using Package Managers (preferred)